-THE 2021-22 WISCONSIN PARENTAL CHOICE PROGRAM APPLICATION PERIOD IS NOW OPEN.
+THE 2021-22 WISCONSIN PARENTAL CHOICE PROGRAM APPLICATION PERIOD IS NOW CLOSED.

 Late applications and late required documents will NOT be accepted for any reason.
 CLICK HERE to complete an application for the Wisconsin Parental Choice Program.
 CLICK HERE to request more information about the program via our Wisconsin Parental Choice Program Information Request Form.

 Families are responsible for completing the required application and providing supporting documentation by the posted deadline.
 This deadline changes every year and is shared via this webpage when made available.